rkumar/zfm/README.md

 The "," key (lower case of "&lt;") is used to go up directory levels.
 There are many other shortcuts that allow for other usual operations to be done fast such as accessing favorite directories and files, and navigating deep structures quickly.

 Paging of long listings is done using the SPACEBAR.
-If you have dirs with lots of files containing spaces, you may want to change the ZFM_PAGE_KEY to ENTER.
+If you have dirs with lots of files containing spaces, you may want to change the ZFM_PAGE_KEY to some other key.

 The motivation of yet another file manager is to automate as many file-related operations as I can: browsing, operating on multiple files, today's files, filtering file lists.
 I also use ``z``, ``v``, ``vifm``, and various other great utilities.